EnglishEnglish

 • Don’t mount an SPD and then wire it with long looping leads that reduce its effectiveness.

-I redid my panel layout once just to improve:
+The panel layout was redone once purely to improve:

 • SPD lead length,